homer6/logport/README.md

 Logport expects either unstructured log lines or single-line JSON.

 If logport detects a left brace character `{` as the first character, it will embed the provided single-line JSON in the top-level of the JSON produced by logport.
+This embedded JSON must begin and end with braces.

 If logport does not detect a left brace, it will assume it to be single-line unstructured text and will escape the unstructured text to be embedded in the JSON produced by logport.

 ### Unstructured Example